The best part of owning a fish isn’t just the fish itself, but decorating the tank!

 The best part about this tank is the symmetry.
 With the walk perfectly aligned in the middle, with plants growing on either side of it, you get an artistic tank with a space of environmental greenery thrown in.

 By using real plants, the authenticity will be a pleasant sight to see as well as being better for your fish’s health.
-Overall, it’s a difficult task to accomplish but is Amazing if you can pull it off.
+Overall, it’s a difficult task to accomplish, but it is amazing if you can pull it off.

 I know you want to try it!… Here’s what you need: